jdurand42/dlsr/README.md

 # dlsr
-dslr project of 42: On vs all logistic regresion
+dslr project of 42: One vs all logistic regresion